 Performing in a school gym presented many challenges.
 In many cases the set had to be erected and dismantled for each rehearsal and performance because the school programs needed the gym.
 By the end of the first year it was clear that in order to thrive the group needed its own home.
 A small hall (no longer existing) next to the Tappen Co-op, which had been a supper club among other things, was rented and for the next two years productions were held there.
 While it was a huge improvement over the school gym, there were still challenges with a low ceiling and inadequate offstage space.

-The group worked hard to raise funds and then harder still to renovate the old Shuswap Radiator building on Hudson Street, opening in our very own (current) building in 1980.
+The group worked hard to raise funds to purchase the old Shuswap Radiator building on Hudson Street, and harder still to renovate it extensively, opening the doors in 1981.
 It was a huge undertaking at the time but well worth the effort and a big reason why Shuswap Theatre has had such a successful history.

 With a wealth of experience and talent in the area, Shuswap Theatre repeatedly produces top quality plays and has won numerous awards at both zone and provincial levels.

 Following the pattern of our first year, each season has consisted of three Mainstage productions, one each in the fall, winter and spring with the final production being our entry into the Okanagan Zone Festival.
 Some years a Christmas production, often a pantomime, was added to the season.
 Eventually the occasional Second Stage production was added, such as a public play reading or a radio play.
 Some years Shuswap Theatre has also sponsored a popular summer theatre program.
 As the school district has cut back on drama courses, we have tried to involve more young people in our own shows or offered a “youth intensive” over a weekend.
 A few years ago an Improv Group named Laughing Gas Improv Troupe, was formed, meeting twice a month and offering public performances.